EmmyDara/E-Commerce-Profit-Diagnostics/README.md

 ---

-## Recommendations
+**Recommendations**

-- Cap discounting by category — thin-margin categories like Electronics can't absorb what Fashion can
+* Cap discount rate by category — thin-margin categories like Electronics need a lower ceiling than high-margin ones like Fashion

-- Reassess spend on Marketplace and Instagram, or renegotiate their cost structure
+* Reassess spend on Marketplace and Instagram, or renegotiate their cost structure, given consistently negative ROI

-- Investigate the Nov 2025 discount policy change — the exact inflection point where margin turned negative
+* Investigate the Nov 2025 discount policy change specifically — that's the exact point where company-wide margin turned negative

-- Audit return drivers by channel — Instagram and Marketplace also carry the highest return rates
+* Audit return drivers by channel — Instagram and Marketplace also carry the highest return rates

-- Investigate Delta's Consumer segment specifically — elevated returns there, not category mix or discounting, are driving the region's loss
+* Investigate Delta's Consumer segment specifically — elevated returns there, not category mix or discounting, are driving the region's loss

+**Limitations**

+* No product-level detail on why individual SKUs get returned (defect, sizing, wrong item, changed mind) — return rate is visible, root cause per return is not

+* Revenue targets provided in the source data appear mis-scaled relative to actual revenue every month, so the Targets table was treated cautiously rather than as a reliable benchmark

+* Region and customer-segment sample sizes vary — Delta's finding is based on its full order volume for the year, but smaller regions in general should be read with that in mind

 ---